needle-mirror/com.unity.netcode/Documentation~/network-connection.md

-# Network connection

-## Netcode and Unity Transport
+# Connecting server and clients

-The network connection uses the [Unity Transport package](https://docs.unity3d.com/Packages/com.unity.transport@latest) and stores each connection as an entity.
+Netcode for Entities uses the [Unity Transport package](https://docs.unity3d.com/Packages/com.unity.transport@latest) to manage connections and stores each connection as an entity.
 Each connection entity has a [NetworkStreamConnection](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamConnection.html) component with the `Transport` handle for the connection.
 When the connection is closed, either because the server disconnected the user or the client requested to disconnect, the entity is destroyed.

+To target which entity should receive the player commands, when not using the [`AutoCommandTarget` feature](command-stream#automatically handling-commands-autocommandtarget-) or for having more manual control, each connection has a [CommandTarget](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.CommandTarget.html) which must point to the entity where the received commands need to be stored.
+Your game is responsible for keeping this entity reference up to date.

+Your game can mark a connection as being in-game with the `NetworkStreamInGame` component.
+Your game must do this; it's never done automatically.
+Before the `NetworkStreamInGame` component is added to the connection, the client does not send commands, nor does the server send snapshots.

 To request to disconnect, add a `NetworkStreamRequestDisconnect` component to the entity.
 Direct disconnection through the driver is not supported.
-Your game can mark a connection as being in-game, with the `NetworkStreamInGame` component.
-Your game must do this; it is never done automatically.

-> [!NOTE]
-> Before the `NetworkStreamInGame` component is added to the connection, the client does not send commands, nor does the server send snapshots.

-To target which entity should receive the player commands, when not using the `AutoCommandTarget` feature or for having a more manual control, each connection has a [CommandTarget](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.CommandTarget.html) which must point to the entity where the received commands need to be stored.
-Your game is responsible for keeping this entity reference up to date.

 ### Incoming buffers

-Each connection can have up to three incoming buffers, one for each type of stream: commands, RPCs, and snapshot (client only).
+Each connection can have up to three incoming buffers, one for each type of stream: commands, RPCs, and snapshots (client only).

 - [IncomingRpcDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingRpcDataStreamBuffer.html)
 - [IncomingCommandDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingCommandDataStreamBuffer.html)
 - [IncomingSnapshotDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingSnapshotDataStreamBuffer.html)

 When a client receives a snapshot from the server, the message is queued into the buffer and processed later by the [GhostReceiveSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingSnapshotDataStreamBuffer.html).
 Similarly, RPCs and commands follow the sample principle.
 The messages are gathered first by the [NetworkStreamReceiveSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamReceiveSystem.html) and then consumed by the respective RPC and command receive system.

 > [!NOTE]
 > Server connection does not have an IncomingSnapshotDataStreamBuffer.